GL-Li/vimwiki/docker_kubernetes.md

     - create an account at dockerhub.com, lglforfun, standard 2nd class password
     - `docker login` from terminal.
 Will stay logged in.
     - `docker logout` to log out
-    - names image as lglforfun/myimage:0.1.2 to store image to github account.
+    - names image as lglforfun/myimage:0.1.2 to store image to dockerhub account.
         - `docker push lglforfun/myimage:0.1.2` to push an image to Dockerhub.

 ## Minimal examples ===========================================================